christopheradams/christopheradams.io/_posts/2026-02-15-the-shop-is-open.md

   - Photography
 related: https://shop.christopheradams.io
 ---
-I've now opened a digital gallery as a direct source for collectors to acquire *one-of-a-kind* works at [shop.christopheradams.io].
+I've opened a digital gallery as a direct source for collectors to acquire *one-of-a-kind* works at [shop.christopheradams.io].

-The first set of photographs for sale are among those exhibited at my solo show *[Island of Another Scene]* (May--August 2025, Taipei), where The Studio's Cesar Reyes and Jessica Lin nudged me to put a price on my images.
-The new shop will host these works and make more available in the future.

 The business of selling photographs is a commercial calculus of edition sizes, paper stock, framing materials, and logistics costs.
 I've simplified the